Here’s a look at the life of former Arizona Rep. Gabrielle Giffords who was seriously wounded in a mass shooting in 2011.

 Education: Scripps College, B.A., 1993; Cornell University, Masters in Regional Planning, 1996

-Her husband, Mark Kelly, is a retired NASA astronaut and was the commander of the final flight of the Space Shuttle Endeavour.
+Her husband, Mark Kelly, is a US Democratic Senator from Arizona and retired NASA astronaut.
+He was the commander of the final flight of the Space Shuttle Endeavour.

 Studied abroad in Chihuahua, Mexico, on a Fulbright Scholarship.